-The game is played over three periods t=1,2,3.
+There are two players and the game is played over three periods t = 1, 2, 3.
 If the safe arm is used, the payoff will be 0 for certain in that period.
-Using the risky arm entails a benefit of s=2,857 (Experimental \$).
+Using the risky arm entails a benefit of s = 2,857 (Experimental \$).
 The risky arm is either good or bad, its type remaining constant over the three periods of the game.
 If it is good, its use never imposes a cost.
-If it is bad, it imposes a cost of 20,000 with a probability of $\lambda=1/4$ in any period it is used; conditionally on the risky arm's type, the draws are i.i.d. between players and across periods.
-Players do not initially know if the risky arm is good or bad; they know that Nature (or the computer) makes the risky arm bad with a probability of $p_0=0.676392$ .
+If it is bad, it leads to a breakdown, imposing a cost of 20,000, with a probability of $\lambda = 1/4$ in any period it is used.
+Conditionally on the risky arm's type, the draws are i.i.d. between players and across periods; there are thus no payoff externalities between the players, as only the player whose arm incurs the breakdown bears its cost.
+Players do not initially know if the risky arm is good or bad; they know that Nature (or the computer) makes the risky arm bad with a probability of $p_0 = 0.676392$.
 After a breakdown is observed, the risky arm is known to be bad with probability 1.
 In the absence of a breakdown and n successful tries of the risky arm, Bayes' rule implies that an observer knowing this information should hold the belief $p_n = \frac{p_0(1-\lambda)^n}{p_0(1-\lambda)^n+1-p_0}$ that the risky arm is bad; i.e., observing that the risky arm has been used without a breakdown makes players increasingly optimistic about the quality of the risky arm.
 Thus, the updated posterior belief either jumps to 1 in case of a breakdown, or declines with the number of unsuccessful tries n.
 Arm types are i.i.d. across games.
 One player's risky arm is good if and only if the other one's is as well.
 In the treatment with observable actions, a player observes all of the other player's previous actions as well as the outcomes of these actions.
 In the treatment with unobservable actions, a player observes only if the other player has suffered a breakdown of 20,000 from the risky arm or not.

 Our (admittedly somewhat buckled) numerical values allow us to make stark theoretical predictions.
-One computes that the solution maximizing the sum of the players' payoffs has both players playing risky in the first period, and continuing to play risky in the subsequent periods unless and until a breakdown occurs.
-Clearly, in equilibrium, once a player knows the risky arm to be bad because they have observed a breakdown, they will use the safe arm in all subsequent periods, as is efficient.
-Furthermore, one verifies by backward induction that, with unobservable actions, the only equilibrium is for both players always to play safe.
-With observable actions, however, while always playing safe remains an equilibrium, the efficient solution is an equilibrium as well.
-This latter equilibrium is sustained by the threat of the other player switching to always playing safe if one player unilaterally deviates to playing safe in the first period, and thus requires that actions be observable.
+One computes that the solution maximizing the sum of the players' payoffs has both players playing risky in the first period, and continuing to play risky in the subsequent periods unless and until a breakdown occurs.2 Clearly, in equilibrium, once a player knows the risky arm to be bad because they have observed a breakdown, they will use the safe arm in all subsequent periods, as is efficient.
+Furthermore, one verifies by backward induction that, with unobservable actions, the only equilibrium is for both players always to play safe.3 With observable actions, however, while always playing safe remains an equilibrium, the efficient solution is an equilibrium as well.
+This latter equilibrium is sustained by the threat of the other player switching to always playing safe if the other player plays safe in the first period, and thus requires that actions be observable.4

-Implications for Behavior Consequently, our behavioral hypotheses are as follows:
+Implications for Behavior Consequently, we hypothesize that action observability matters.
+Our behavioral hypotheses are as follows: